ljsinclair/featurebase-docs/docs/sql-guide/functions/function-rtrim.md

 # RTRIM () string function

-`RTRIM()` function removes the trailing whitespaces from input string from the selected column.
+`RTRIM()` function removes the trailing whitespace from a specified string in the selected column.

 ## Syntax